mmcloughlin/arrival/cranelift/isle/veri/README.md

 verification for all rule expansions such that the first expanded rule has a name.

-During development you may want to focus on a subset of expansions.
-The following command can be used to limit to all expansions that involve named rule `<rule>`:
+During development you may want to focus on a subset of expansions, for example those starting with a given rule of interest.
+First add a name to the rule, and then the following command can be used to limit to all expansions involving it:

 ```
-./script/veri.sh -- --rule <rule>
+./script/veri.sh -- --filter rule:<rule>
 ```

 ## ISA Specifications